21 Coptic Christian Martyrs of Libya: Aftermath

 The president of Egypt Abdel Fattah el-Sisi announced a seven-day period of national mourning and called for an urgent meeting with the country's top security body.
 In a televised address, el-Sisi declared his country reserved the right to retaliate.
 He also reiterated an offer to facilitate Egyptians' evacuation from Libya and imposed a travel ban on citizens to Libya.
 Officials from Al-Azhar, a prominent mosque and learning center in Egypt, also condemned the incident.
 The killings were also addressed particularly by the United Nations Security Council, French President François Hollande and U.S. Secretary of State John Kerry.
 Pope Francis telephoned Pope Tawadros II to offer his condolences.
 At an ecumenical meeting with the Moderator of the General Assembly of the Church of Scotland, Pope Francis stated "They only said 'Jesus help me ...'
 The blood of our Christian brothers is testimony that cries out.
 Be they Catholic, Orthodox, Copts, Lutherans, it doesn't matter: They're Christian!"
 The Ministry of Foreign Affairs and Trade of Hungary provided €500 of financial support for each of the victims' families.
 Péter Szijjártó said "Hungary cannot be a bystander of the continuous attacks against Christian communities in the Middle East."
 The Obama administration was criticized for referring to the victims simply as Egyptian citizens rather than Christians, the express reason for their murder.

 At dawn on 16 February, the Egyptian military conducted airstrikes on IS facilities in Libya.
 The airstrikes targeted IS training locations and weapons stockpiles.
 All military aircraft returned safely to base.
 The Libyan Air Force also conducted strikes in Derna, occupied by an IS affiliate since 2014.
 No militants were killed and 7 civilians were reportedly killed.

 The lives of the martyrs have been detailed in a book by Martin Mosebach called The 21 – A Journey into the Land of Coptic Martyrs.
-An independent short film, The 21, has been produced by a team of more than 70 artists from 24+ countries to honor the 21 martyrs and will debut for a global audience on February 15, 2025 - the 10th anniversary of their death.
+An independent short film, The 21, has been produced by a team of more than 70 artists from 24+ countries to honor the 21 martyrs and debuted for a global audience on February 15, 2025 - the 10th anniversary of their death.
 The 21, the Power of Faith: the Village of Martyrs, a French documentary by Samuel Armnius was broadcast on KTO and screened at the Vatican Film Library on 15 February 2024.